jtilson/PSOCI/README.md

 The PSOCI model is a relativistic, conventional CI, ab initio model, that builds orbital-based determinants from double-group symmetry adapted basis orbitals.
 In typical usage, a Full-CI in the valence space is specified followed by 1+2 excitations.
-The single excitations provide a reasonable energy values for spin-orbit fine splittings.
+The single excitations provide reasonable energy values for spin-orbit fine splittings.

 The code is useful in detailed theoretical analysis of complex bonding situations such as encountered in Heavy Transition metal, Lanthanide or Actinide containing molecules.